 Kartar Singh Thakral

 Kartar Singh Thakral (b.
-22 September 1933, Bangkok, Thailand–) is the chairman of Thakral Group of Companies and executive director of Singapore-listed Thakral Corporation.
+22 September 1933, Bangkok, Thailand–) is an executive director of Singapore-listed Thakral Corporation.
 An active community leader, he serves as a trustee to the Singapore Sikh Education Foundation and the Sri Grur Nanak Satsang Sabha.1 In 1996, he was named Businessman of the Year 1995 at the annual Singapore Business Awards.2

 Early life